Neural network based generation of a 1-dimensional stochastic field with turbulent velocity statistics: Results and discussion

 \section{Results and discussion}

 In this section, we study the process $u(x)$ generated by our NN-Turb model $\Psi$.
-For this purpose, we generate $256$ realizations of $u(x)$, each one of size $N=2^{15}$.
-To avoid border effects due to convolutions, the input noises of our model are of size $N+8192$ samples and we only consider the $N$ samples in the middle of the output process $u(x)$.
-Then, we analyse their second order structure function, skewness and flatness across scales for scales going from the dissipative domain to the integral one.
+For this purpose, we generate $256$ realizations of $u(x)$, each one of size $N=2^{15}$ samples.
+To avoid border effects due to convolutions, we first generate realizations of size $N+N_b$ samples, where $N_b$ is the number of samples impacted by border effects.
+In our case of study $N_b=2^{13}$.
+Then, we only consider the $N$ samples far from the borders to define $u(x)$.
+We analyse the second order structure function, skewness and flatness of $u(x)$ across scales for scales going from the dissipative domain to the integral one.
+We perform the same analysis on Modane experimental turbulent velocity for comparison.
+To compare NN-Turb to current state of the art models, we also study a regularized Multifractal Random Walk, $z(x)$,~\cite{Robert2008} parameterized to simulate Modane experimental turbulent velocity: the small and large scales of regularization are $\epsilon=1$ and $R=e^{8}$ respectively, and the long-range dependence and intermittency parameters are respectively $c_1=1/3$ and $c_2=0.025$.
+The used large scale regularization function is Gaussian.
+A single realization of size $2^{23}$ was generated and sliced to provide $256$ realizations of size $N$.

 Figure~\ref{fig:Sig} illustrates three realizations of $u(x)$ among the $256$ generated.
-We observe dynamics at very different scales, from very small scales of the order of the sampling distance $l_s$ to scales of the order of the integral scale $L$ of the process (to facilitate visualization a blue box of width $L$ is shown).
+We observe dynamics at very different scales, from very small scales of the order of the sampling distance $l_s$ to scales of the order of the integral scale $L$ of the process (to facilitate visualization a red box of width $L$ is shown).

-Figure~\ref{fig:Struct} a), b) and c) show respectively $\log(S_2(l))$, $\mathcal{S}(l)$ and $\log(\mathcal{F}(l)/3)$ of $u(x)$ in function of $\log(l/L)$.
-The integral and Kolmogorov scales as obtained for Modane turbulent data in previous studies~\cite{GBelinchon2016}, are indicated by the vertical dashed black lines.
+Figure~\ref{fig:Struct} a), b) and c) show respectively $\log(S_2(l))$, $\mathcal{S}(l)$ and $\log(\mathcal{F}(l)/3)$ of the NN-Turb (black), Modane (blue) and rMRW (green) fields in function of $\log(l/L)$.
+The vertical dashed black lines indicate the integral and Kolmogorov scales as obtained for Modane turbulent data in previous studies~\cite{GBelinchon2016}.
 Thus, we observe different behaviors of the studied statistics depending on the domain of scales.